Havilah-Blockchain-Studios/PlotSenseAI-Hackathon-Demo-Projects/project_three/README.md

  - Each participant can use their own key without editing code.

 ## 🖼️ Screenshots
+ Recommendations + Visualization

 <img width="959" height="477" alt="screenshot_home" src="https://github.com/user-attachments/assets/ed833f8b-8cbe-4ef6-b091-6c554bfbb3af" />

+AI Explanation

+## 🛠️ Extending the App

+This project is hackathon-extensible:
+- Replace climate.csv with your own dataset (data/yourdata.csv).
+- Add more variables or filters in app.py.
+- Customize the layout in Streamlit for different storytelling themes.